-Fair Trade Coffee is a company that sells coffee developed by Fair Trade criteria to build trade relationships based on communication and openness.
+Fair Trade Certified Green Coffee Supplier: Fair Trade Coffee is a company that sells coffee developed by Fair Trade criteria to build trade relationships based on communication and openness.
 To increase justice in global trade and respect.

-This article focuses on clarifying the concept and starting point of Fair Trade and how to get certified Fair Trade and introduce a Fair Trade certified green coffee supplier.
+This article focuses on clarifying the concept and starting point of Fair Trade and how to get certified Fair Trade and introduce a Fair Trade-certified green coffee supplier.

 A summary of Fair Trade / Fairtrade certification

 This is a list of simplifying the primary standards and principles of Fairtrade International (FLO) and Fair Trade USA.